 Founder & Facilitator of Indi Architecture.
 A world traveller whose heart lives in India.
-Kimberley grew up in Australia but left in her mid 20s to travel the world & has since cycled across sixty countries & has plans to visit many more.
+Kimberley grew up in Australia but left in her mid 20s to travel the world & has since cycled across sixty plus countries & has plans to visit many more.
 Her deep appreciation for the study of human cultural diversity & languages saw her dividing her time between her travels and completing a combined B.A. in Asia Pacific Studies & Development Studies.
 She then set off back to India to establish a social business with an 'alternative to development' vision.
 Her learnings from across the world, gleaned from the seat of her cycle, have inspired a commitment to promoting sustainable living whilst conserving culture & traditional skills through the lens of vernacular architecture.
 After years exploring and understanding regional architectural traditions & natural building the inspiration for Indi Architecture was born.

-Master craftsman specialising in traditional Rajsthani lime work, including the specialised techniques of Thappi, Lohi & Araish, lime mortar construction methods & domes & arches.
-The knowledge Razaque shares with his students has been handed down through his family for generations.
+Master craftsman specialising in traditional Rajasthani lime work, including the specialised techniques of Thappi, Lohi & Araish, lime mortar construction methods & domes & arches.
+The knowledge Razak ji shares with his students has been handed down through his family for generations.

 A younger brother to Abdul Razak ji, Dawood ji has more than half a century of hands on experience working with lime.
 An experienced teacher he has taught at CEPT in Ahmedabad as well as in his hometown Sardarshahr.
 He takes pride in sharing his craft with eager students and in doing so hopes to raise awareness of and appreciation for these ancient techniques.